Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Opening

-not one of the at most $11d^3 + d + 12$ points which are exceptional points in Theorem \ref{LowerBoundOnOrder} or double fixed points which lies in the orbit of $(x, y, z)$ under this well-chosen Dehn twist.
-For such $(s, t)$, the corresponding point on $\mathcal{S}_{A, B, C, D}^*(p)$ has order at least $p^\epsilon$, and thus connects to the cage via the middlegame and endgame.
-This proves the theorem.
+lying in the chosen Dehn-twist orbit of $(x, y, z)$, which is neither one of the at most $11d^3 + d$ exceptional points from Theorem \ref{LowerBoundOnOrder} (here $d = 3$), nor one of the at most $24$ parameter pairs corresponding to double fixed points.
+For such $(s, t)$, the corresponding point on $\mathcal{S}_{A, B, C, D}^*(p)$ has order $\gg p^\epsilon$, and thus connects to the cage via the middlegame, endgame, and comparison theorem of Section \ref{Comparison}.
+(Indeed, we have that $s$ must have order $\gg p^\epsilon$, as if instead $t$ has order $\gg p^\epsilon$, then so did the original point $(x, y, z)$, which we assumed was not the case.)